SPECIAL OFFERS AVAILABLE! Limited-time discounts for all customers — plus extra savings for: • Public service members • Seniors • Individuals with

 How Many People Live in Boston?

 Boston is the most populous city in Massachusetts, with approximately 700,000 residents.
 However, when including the surrounding metropolitan area, the Greater Boston population is over 4.8 million.
+The city has a diverse mix of students, young professionals, families, and retirees, all contributing to its vibrant and dynamic atmosphere.

 Boston Climate: What to Expect